Here you will find some of the most common questions we receive about zkSync Era.

 - Creating a generalized circuit for EVM equivalence down to the bytecode would be prohibitively expensive and time-consuming.

-- Building on what we learned with zkSync 1.0, we were able to design a system optimised for performance and provability in ZK.
+- Building on what we learned with zkSync Lite, we were able to design a system optimized for performance and provability in ZK.

 - The opcodes we’ve chosen NOT to support are deprecated by Ethereum itself, or rarely used.
 In the case a project needs them, modifications to work with zkSync are minimal and do not generate a need for a new security audit.